luisriego/Matisse.front.React-TailAdmin/API_DOC.md

 -   `id` (string, required): The unique identifier for the resident unit (UUID format).
 -   `unit` (string, required): The name or number of the unit.
--   `idealFraction` (float, required): The ideal fraction of the resident unit.
+-   `idealFraction` (integer, required): The ideal fraction of the resident unit, represented as an integer with 4 decimal places (e.g., 5000 for 0.5).
 -   `notificationRecipients` (array, optional): An array of notification recipients.
 Each recipient should be an object with `name` and `email` properties.

 **Responses:**